syncfusion-content/windowsforms-docs/WindowsForms/Edit/Text-Visualization.md

-> Note: At any given point of time, each line can have only one indicator or bookmark associated with it.
+N> At any given point of time, each line can have only one indicator or bookmark associated with it.